Zvjezdan Misimović: Euro 2008 qualifying

-Six months under Meho Kodro and four-day national team retirement
+Brief retirement

 After Meho Kodro replaced Muzurović as head coach in early January 2008, one of the changes he introduced was stripping Misimović of the captain's armband and handing it to twenty-seven-year-old defender Emir Spahić who had just returned to the national team having boycotted it since the infamous fall 2006 protest letter.

 On 8 April 2008, a few months into Kodro's tenure, still twenty-five-year-old Misimović announced his retirement from the national team, citing "health concerns" as he no longer felt able to "keep up with the physical rigours of playing for both club and country".
 However, many immediately began speculating that health had little to do with Misimović's sudden announcement.
-These suspicions were seemingly confirmed two days later by Bosnian national team general manager Elvir Bolić who hinted that Misimović might have softened his original stance and revealed that head coach Meho Kodro would travel to Germany to visit the player personally and discuss the "real reasons" for his decision.
-On 12 April 2008, after speaking to Kodro, Misimović changed his mind and the N/FSBiH announced that the player had decided to continue his international career.
+These suspicions were seemingly confirmed two days later by Bosnian national team general manager Elvir Bolić who hinted that Misimović might have softened his original stance and revealed that Kodro would travel to Germany to visit the player personally and discuss the "real reasons" for his decision.
+On 12 April, after speaking to Kodro, Misimović changed his mind and the N/FSBiH announced that the player had decided to continue his international career.

-2010 World Cup qualification
+2010 World Cup qualifying

 Under the next head coach Ćiro Blažević during 2010 World Cup qualification process, Misimović asserted himself as the team's undisputed leader on the pitch, displaying great playmaking abilities and leadership qualities.
 His fine performances began with a hat-trick in a 7–0 victory over Estonia on 10 September 2008.
 Bosnia finished the group in second place thus qualifying for the playoffs against Portugal in November 2009.

 However, the qualifying campaign ended on a sour note both for Misimović personally and for the team.
 Misimović had a poor outing in the first leg away in Lisbon and was widely criticized for his sub-par performance, even by head coach Blažević who publicly blasted the midfield creator for lack of contribution.
 The coach especially scolded him for two instances of losing possession in the middle of the pitch that resulted in respective Elvir Rahimić and Emir Spahić defensive tackles in order to prevent a Portuguese counterattack, both of which led to yellow cards that meant an automatic one-match suspension for each player for the return leg.
-Two days after the first leg (and two days before the 18 November 2009 return leg in Zenica), Misimović was ruled out by medical staff due to a knee injury he had apparently picked up during the first leg.
+Two days after the first leg (and two days before the 18 November 2009 return leg in Zenica), Misimović was ruled out by Bosnia-Herzegovina's medical staff due to a knee injury he had apparently picked up during the first leg.